nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 If your application uses :ref:`bt_le_adv_prov_readme`, you can use the TX power advertising data provider (:kconfig:option:`CONFIG_BT_ADV_PROV_TX_POWER`) to read the advertising TX power from Bluetooth controller and add it to the generated advertising data.
 The :kconfig:option:`CONFIG_BT_ADV_PROV_TX_POWER_CORRECTION_VAL` option can be used to define a TX power correction value that is added to the TX power readout included in the advertising data.
 The option can be used to take into account hardware configuration, for example, used antenna and device casing.
-See :ref:`peripheral_fast_pair` sample for an example of how to use the TX power advertising provider.
+See :ref:`fast_pair_input_device` sample for an example of how to use the TX power advertising provider.

 Multiprotocol Service Layer front-end module (MPSL FEM)
 -------------------------------------------------------